 Before arriving at Johns Hopkins University, Mr. Ennis had served since 2007 as Harvard Medical School’s Executive Dean for Administration.
 Prior to joining Harvard Medical School, he had been Harvard University’s associate vice president for finance and financial planning, interim director of treasury management and director of budgets, financial planning and institutional research.
 Before joining Harvard’s leadership team, as a consultant with McKinsey and Co., Mr. Ennis led a strategic review of Harvard’s central administration that led to a number of significant organizational changes.
 He worked for McKinsey and Co. for four years after graduate school.
 Prior to graduate school, he worked as a financial analyst at Goldman Sachs & Co. for three years.
 (M.B.A., M.P.A., Harvard University; B.A., Boston College)

-T. Ritson Ferguson is CEO of CBRE Global Investors and CEO of its equity securities management subsidiary, CBRE Clarion Securities.
-He is also the firm’s global chief investment officer.
-Mr. Ferguson is responsible for the global management of the firm and has broad responsibilities for coordinating the investment decision-making and program offerings of CBRE Global Investors across the range of listed and unlisted real estate markets.
+T. Ritson Ferguson is Vice Chairman of CBRE Investment Management and a member of the investment committees for its listed real asset business, CBRE Listed Real Assets.
+Mr. Ferguson was CEO and CIO of CBRE’s global investment management business until 2020 and was responsible for the global management of the firm with broad responsibilities for coordinating the investment decision-making and program offerings of the firm across the range of listed and unlisted real estate markets.
 Prior to joining CBRE Global Investors, Mr. Ferguson was on the global management committee of ING Real Estate Investment Management.
 He was one of the founding principals who formed the predecessor entity to CBRE Clarion Securities.
 Earlier in his real estate career, he worked at K.S.
 Sweet Associates and Trammell Crow Company.
 He was also a consultant at Bain & Company and a Captain in the U.S. Air Force.
 Mr. Ferguson earned an M.B.A. with distinction from the University of Pennsylvania’s Wharton School of Business and a Bachelor of Science from Duke University, where he graduated summa cum laude and was elected to Phi Beta Kappa.
 He is active in many real estate organizations (including PREA, EPRA, APREA and NAREIT) and is a CFA charterholder.
 (B.S., Duke University; M.B.A., University of Pennsylvania)

 Edward A. Gilhuly is a founding partner of Sageview Capital, LP, an investment firm with approximately $1.5 billion in assets under management.
 Prior to founding Sageview Capital, Mr. Gilhuly was at Kohlberg Kravis Roberts & Co (KKR) for 19 years.
 He joined KKR in 1986 in San Francisco, became a partner in 1995, and from 1998 to 2005 he lived in London where he established and oversaw all aspects of KKR’s business in Europe.
 He also served on KKR’s Investment Committee from its inception in 2000 until his departure in 2005.
 Mr. Gilhuly has been on over 25 corporate boards and is currently a director of Avalara, Demandbase, Elastic Path Software, Legrand SA, MetricStream and Pantheon Systems.
 He is chair of the DUMAC Board of Directors, a trustee of Duke University, and a trustee emeritus of the California Academy of Sciences.
 (A.B., Duke University; M.B.A., Stanford University)